operand/agency/README.md

 ```

-## Discovering and invoking Actions
+## Discovering and Invoking Actions

 After loading the above, all the `Operator`'s are in the same `Space`, and can
 interact via messages we also call `Action`s.